crate/crate-sample-apps/README.rst

 Prerequisites
 =============

-- You need install and run CrateDB 0.54.1 or higher before you set things up.
+- You need install and run CrateDB before proceeding with the software found within this repository.
-- If you're using the Java backend, you will need 0.57.0 or higher.
 - You will also need to install crash_, the CrateDB CLI tool, to work with CrateDB on the command line.
 - See the CrateDB `Getting Started`_ guide for help.